Q1 2026 Updated April 2026

 Methodology

-Metrics used: Job count (frequency), percentage of jobs (against jobs_total), Jaccard similarity (overlap strength), and lift (non-random association).
+Metrics used: Job count (frequency), percentage of jobs (against deduplicated total), Jaccard similarity (overlap strength), and lift (non-random association).
 Lift > 1 suggests skills cluster together more than chance.

-Support thresholds: Role signals require each skill to appear in ≥ 30 jobs with pair co-occurrences ≥ 10, reducing rare-skill inflation.
+Support thresholds: Role signals require each skill to appear in ≥ 10 jobs with pair co-occurrences ≥ 5.
+Thresholds are lower than earlier reports due to the smaller deduplicated dataset.

 Distribution stats: Jobs may list multiple Linux distributions.
 Totals exceed 100% because a single posting can mention RHEL, Ubuntu, and CentOS simultaneously.
 Family groupings follow upstream lineage.

 Important notes: This dataset is Linux-centric by design.
 Skills and certifications are tracked in separate tables.
 Co-occurrence reflects how employers describe roles in job ads, not proficiency requirements.
-Average skill density is 10.87 per job (median 10), which means co-occurrence networks are naturally dense.
-Salary figures on the salary page reflect a subset of 1,330 jobs with compensation data.
+Average skill density is ~10.5 per job (median 9).
+Salary figures on the salary page reflect jobs with disclosed compensation data.

 Explore More Trends